foundry-rs/foundry/fmt/README.md

 # Formatter (`fmt`)

-Solidity formatter that respects the [Style Guide](https://docs.soliditylang.org/en/latest/style-guide.html) and is tested on the [Prettier Solidity Plugin](https://github.com/prettier-solidity/prettier-plugin-solidity) cases.
+Solidity formatter that respects (some parts of) the [Style Guide](https://docs.soliditylang.org/en/latest/style-guide.html) and is tested on the [Prettier Solidity Plugin](https://github.com/prettier-solidity/prettier-plugin-solidity) cases.

 ## Features (WIP)